In case of emergency (ICE) on your mobile phone

 An In Case of Emergency contact is someone you want to be contacted in the event you had an accident/emergency, and were unable to make the call yourself.

 The emergency services and healthcare staff may check a person’s phone for such contacts and then inform the ICE contact that an incident has occurred.

 Your ICE contact could be anyone, family/friends/partner etc. In addition you can add multiple contacts by using ICE1, ICE2 and so on.

 All you need to do is add a regular contact on your phone, but list the contact’s name as “ICE”.
 No extra applications or third party software is required.

-The Medical ID also allows you to enter other important medical information such as allergies.
+The Medical ID also allows you to enter other important medical information such as allergies and medical conditions.
 This can be vital information for first responders.